Last updated on August 26th, 2023 at 09:33 am

 Veracious Vintage Co. is a heaven for all the divas “Curating a killer vintage wardrobe” as the shop’s owner herself describes, with glamorous dresses, suits and beyond from the 1930s-1960s.
 Her impeccable taste and love for vintage fashion are clearly visible in all of the carefully picked garments and it doesn’t come as a surprise, that the savvy vintage shopper, clicks the “add to basket” button before you get the chance to finish the sentence “Should I or should I not buy yet another 1950s Dior inspired New Look dress?”

 And if you were wondering, was it me who missed on a great opportunity of purchasing a gorgeous 1950s dress from Veracious vintage Co. you would be right.
-I put the dress in question, that even Morticia Addams would approve of, for few hours in my Wish List folder before someone else snapped it up.
+I put the dress in question, that even Morticia Addams would approve of, for a few hours in my Wish List folder before someone else snapped it up.

 The moral of the story is if you fall in love with a vintage piece you see and your budget or credit card limit permits, then don’t deliberate for long over the purchase as there are many vintage-holics out there and as I’ve now learnt the hard way, will not hesitate to hit the buy now button before you!